-Above, we present the benefits of test-code generation.
-However, to developers of generative tools there are costs associated with the generation of test code.
+Previous sections have presented the benefits of test-code generation.
+However, there are development-time costs associated with the generation of test code.
 The principal cost is the additional effort required of developers to create and maintain the artifact templates that generate test code.
 In order to evaluate this effort, we have used some simple metrics to measure the size and complexity of artifact templates.
-The values of these metrics are presented in tables 1 and 2.
-By examining these metrics we can get a feel for the relative level of effort in artifact template creation and maintenance for the test code compared to the effort needed to create and maintain the templates for application code.
+The values of these metrics are presented in Tables 1 and 2.
+Using the metrics we can compare the level of effort in artifact template creation and maintenance for the three kinds of test code against the characteristics of the application-code generation templates as a whole.